Aha333/AthenaData/README.md

 3. Run notebooks

+## java
+- java version matters. for pyspark , currently only support java 11, but not java 23.
+-

 ## Contributing

 We welcome contributions!
 Please open an issue or submit a pull request for any improvements or new techniques.